enyojs/enyo-docs/developer-guide/support-modules/localization.md

 Note that we are populating `template` by calling `getString()` on the localized resource bundle `$L.rb`.
-This is because `format()` accepts an `ilib.String` object, but not an intrinsic JavaScript string.
-(A call to `getString()` on a resource bundle returns an instance of `ilib.String`, while a call to `$L()` returns an intrinsic JavaScript string.)
+This is because `format()` accepts an `enyo-ilib/IString` object, but not an intrinsic JavaScript string.
+(A call to `getString()` on a resource bundle returns an instance of `enyo-ilib/IString`, while a call to `$L()` returns an intrinsic JavaScript string.)

-`ilib.String` has the same methods as an intrinsic string, and in many cases may be used as a substitute.
-For those places that require an intrinsic string, you must call the `toString()` method to convert the `ilib.String` to an intrinsic string.
+`enyo-ilib/IString` has the same methods as an intrinsic string, and in many cases may be used as a substitute.
+For those places that require an intrinsic string, you must call the `toString()` method to convert the `enyo-ilib/IString` to an intrinsic string.

 #### Handling Plurals

-`ilib.String` uses the `formatChoice()` method to handle plurals.
+`enyo-ilib/IString` uses the `formatChoice()` method to handle plurals.
 This allows translators to adjust strings to handle plurals properly for their respective languages.